 By completing this form you are signing up to receive our emails and can unsubscribe anytime.

 Having a logical (and safe) exit plan—and help from others—is going to make the difference.
-Both in leaving and eventually healing.
+Both in leaving a narcissist and eventually healing.
 Let’s get started.

 1. Find a mental health professional who knows narcissism.